Trump attacks whistleblower, Schiff, tweets impeachment would cause 'Civil War-like fracture'

 Though the remarks Trump was referring to, which Schiff made during the hearing with Maguire last week, did not line up verbatim with the detailed summary of the call released by the White House, they did mirror its description.
 Schiff himself made clear during the hearing that his remarks were "the essence" of what Trump said during the call.

-Jeffress, who leads a Baptist megachurch in Dallas, was asked to respond to House Speaker Nancy Pelosi saying Saturday that impeachment marks a "very sad time for our country," one that requires Americans being "somber" and "prayerful."
+Jeffress, who leads a Baptist megachurch in Dallas, was asked to respond to House Speaker Nancy Pelosi's comment Saturday that impeachment marks a "very sad time for our country," one that requires Americans being "somber" and "prayerful."

 Jeffress said it was "hard to take" Pelosi's "call to prayer seriously," adding that evangelical Christians have "never" been "more angry over any issue than this attempt to illegitimately remove this president from office, overturn the 2016 election and negate the votes of millions of evangelicals in the process."